Frequently Asked Questions

 Who is the student Commencement Speaker?

-We invited the Class of 2023 to enter the Student Speaker Competition for a chance to address their classmates, and other members of the GW community, at Commencement on the National Mall—an #OnlyatGW opportunity of a lifetime.
+We invite the Class of 2024 to enter the Student Speaker Competition for a chance to address their classmates, and other members of the GW community, at Commencement on the National Mall—an #OnlyatGW opportunity of a lifetime.

 What are School Celebrations?

-All schools and colleges will host a celebratory experience for their graduating students.
-Graduating students will receive individual recognition, including having their names announced, walking across the stage, and having an individual photo taken, during these celebrations, and they will hear from school leaders and other prestigious speakers.
+All schools and colleges will host a celebratory experience for their graduating students in May.
+Graduating students will receive individual recognition, including having their names announced, walking across the stage, and having an individual photo taken.
+These celebrations include remarks from school leaders and other prestigious speakers.

 When and where will School Celebrations occur?